withastro/docs/src/pages/en/guides/markdown-content.md

 ## Markdown Component

 > NOTE: The `<Markdown>` component does not work in SSR and may be removed before v1.0.
 It should should be avoided if possible.
-To use Markdown in your templates, use a seperate `.md` file and then `import` it into your template as a component.
-Read this [RFC Discussion](https://github.com/withastro/rfcs/discussions/179) to learn more.
+To use Markdown in your templates, use a seperate `.md` file and then [`import` Markdown](/en/guides/markdown-content#importing-markdown) into your template as a component.

 You can import the [built-in Astro Markdown component](/en/reference/api-reference#markdown-) in your component script and then write any Markdown you want between `<Markdown> </Markdown>` tags.